modcomlearning/BackendAPI/README.md

 ![Alt text](image-13.png)

-## Step 6: Create a Land upload API.
+## Step 6: Create a Product upload API.
 This endpoint will be used by users in uploading their land details First create Folder named static in your Flask folder.
 Inside static create a subfolder named images.
 (This is where the land photos will be uploaded)

-In app.py add below lines to set up Upload directory You can place then Just below <b>app = Flask(__name__) </b>
+In app.py add below lines to set up Upload directory where our products image will be uploaded <br>
+You can place then Just below <b>app = Flask(__name__) </b>

     # setup file upload